 For many users, AWS Fargate is the best way to run long-lived container instances.
 Fargate containers are standalone containers that don’t require you to manage a Kubernetes cluster.
 If you want to integrate with larger container installations on AWS, Fargate containers can talk to Amazon ECS or EKS.
 If you want to retain some platform agnosticism, Fargate containers can speak to any Kubernetes instance through the Virtual Kubelet.

 When we look back at AWS re:Invent 2018 in a decade, we will be surprised by how much code we still had to write.
 Serverless is in the early days of eroding the low level technical pains of software engineering.

-We see this continued march towards the higher levels with more integrations for Step Functions.
+We see this continued march toward higher levels with more integrations for Step Functions.
 Step Functions allow users to create workflows and orchestrate activities for applications like DynamoDB and SageMaker.
 Step Functions presage the higher levels of abstraction that serverless technology moves us toward.

 As Amazon CTO Werner Vogels has said, in the future all of our code will be business logic.

 The VMs that power Lambda functions have distinct requirements: fast spin-up to avoid the cold start and resource isolation to ensure security and avoid noisy neighbor problems.